xapian/xapian-docsprint/howtos/range_queries.rst

 .. xapianexample:: search_ranges2
     :marker: date example code

-The :xapian-class:`DateValueRangeProcessor` is working on value slot 2, with an "epoch" of 1860 (so two digit years will be considered as starting at 1860 and going forward as far 1959).
+The :xapian-class:`DateRangeProcessor` is working on value slot 2, with an "epoch" of 1860 (so two digit years will be considered as starting at 1860 and going forward as far 1959).
 The second parameter is whether it should prefer US style dates or not; since we're looking at US states, we've gone for US dates.
-The :xapian-class:`NumberValueRangeProcessor` is as we saw before, which means that it can't cope with two digit years.
+The :xapian-class:`NumberRangeProcessor` is as we saw before, which means that it can't cope with two digit years.

 This enables us to search for any state that talks about the Spanish